triciasawyer/Reading-notes-401/class-43.md

 **Looking ahead at this module’s course schedule, What do you look forward to learning?**

+I am looking forward to project kickoffs and getting that going

 **What are your learning goals after reading and reviewing the class README?**

+My learning goals are to take as much knowledge taught as I can, about react native and all the features that come along with it